ASHP-Cold Climate Ductless Rebate

 Note: Ductless heat pumps also go by the name of Mini-Split systems.

-How to Get Your Rebate on an ENERGY STAR®Qualified Ductless ccASHP
+How to Get Your Rebate on a ductless ccASHP

-- Purchase and have installed a new ENERGY STAR® qualified, ductless ccASHP by December 31, 2020.
+- Purchase and have installed a new ductless ccASHP by June 30, 2021.
 A program participating contractor will provide proper installation services.

-- You must use one of these program participating contractors to qualify for the rebate.
+- You must use a program participating contractor to qualify for the rebate.
 Contractors will complete the paperwork necessary for the rebate.

 - Applies to new construction or where electricity is the primary heat source.
 Also includes the replacement of non-working and working ASHPs.